Tight project teams have a Daily 'Scrum' every day at the same time.

 Tip 4: Do you update tasks before the Daily Scrum?

-Daily Scrums are more effective when team members arrive with their tasks already updated.
+Daily Scrums are more effective when team members arrive when their tasks are already updated.

-See SSW rule Do you update your tasks before the daily stand-up meeting?
+See Do you update your tasks before the daily stand-up meeting?

 Tip 5: Don't go into detail

 Keep your answers short and concise.
 Do not stray from the 3 main questions.
 Remember to use the "Parking Lot" to record topics to discuss after the Daily Scrum.